Ilishan-Remo

 Ilisan Remo is a town in Irepodun district in Ikenne Local Government Area of Ogun State, South Western Nigeria.

 Geography

 It is located within the rainforest climatic region of the country.
 Babcock University is situated there.
-The Yoruba language, specifically the Ijebu dialect, is spoken in Ilisan Remo.
+The Yoruba language, specifically the Ijebu dialect, is spoken in Ilisan Remo but they also have their own dialect very similar to Ijebu called Ede Remo.

 Notables

 The 6 main ruling families are Iwayi, Ademo, Isherolu, Agagi, Ishoke and Ikoregun.